mong/shinyproxy/README.md

 ```
 git pull origin master
 ```
-In fact, this step is only needed upon chenges in the _docker-compose.yml_-file.
+In fact, this step is only needed upon changes in the _docker-compose.yml_-file.

 Then, take down _shinyproxy_ docker container:
 ```